egordm/boosters/design/concepts/block_based_traversal.md

 - **What doesn't**: Feature/threshold lookups (different indices per row)
 - **Recommendation**: Start with scalar gather loops; hardware gather may or may not help (benchmark!)

-For detailed analysis of SIMD optimization in ArrayTreeLayout, see [RFC-0002: Tree Data Structures](../architecture/0002-tree-data-structures.md#simd-optimization-analysis).
+For detailed analysis of SIMD optimization in UnrolledTreeLayout, see [RFC-0002: Tree Data Structures](../architecture/0002-tree-data-structures.md#simd-optimization-analysis).

 ## Training vs Inference